memgraph/docs/products/memgraph/v1.2.0/getting_started/connecting_applications/python.md

 ### Basic setup

 We'll be using a **Dockerized Python program** to demonstrate how to connect to a running Memgraph database instance.<br/>
-If you don't wish to use Docker, the steps might be slightly different, but the code is most likley the same or very similar.<br/>
+If you don't wish to use Docker, the steps might be slightly different, but the code is most likely the same or very similar.<br/>

 Let's jump in and connect a simple program to Memgraph.

-1. Create a new directory for your program, for example `/memgraph_python` and position yourself in it.
+**1.** Create a new directory for your program, for example `/memgraph_python` and position yourself in it.
-2. Create a `requirements.txt` file which will contain a list of items to be installed using **pip**.
+**2.** Create a `requirements.txt` file which will contain a list of items to be installed using **pip**.
 Leave it empty for the purposes of this guide.
-3. Create a new file in the project root directory `/memgraph_python` and name it  `Dockerfile`.
+**3.** Create a new file in the project root directory `/memgraph_python` and name it  `Dockerfile`.
 Add the following code to it:

 ```Dockerfile
 # Set base image (host OS)